 }

 Support for generic interfaces is especially important for collection classes, where generics are most prevalent.
-Before generics, developers relied on a series of interfaces within the System.Collections namespace.
+Before generics were available in C#, developers relied on a series of interfaces within the System.Collections namespace.
 Like their implementing classes, these interfaces worked only with type object, and as a result, the interface forced all access to and from these collection classes to require a cast.
 By using type-safe generic interfaces, you can avoid cast operations.

 ***COMP: End Advanced Topic after Guidelines